Unvented Hot Water Installation Regulations

 See Page 8 of Approved Document G, listed under “Notification of Work”

-As with Building Control, there are very similar requirements for Notification and Water Regs UK Limited – Notification states that
+As with Building Control, there are very similar requirements for Water Regulations, for Notification and the requirements for approved contractors Water Regs UK Limited – Notification: FAQ’s states that

 The Water Supply (Water Fittings) Regulations and Byelaws in Scotland, allow 10 working days for water suppliers to grant their consent.
 You should not start work until consent has been granted.
 A water supplier may not withhold consent unreasonably.
 They may however, grant consent subject to conditions, which must be followed.